SirFischer/Skeletons-and-Traps/README.md

 A small SFML game made in about a month (not including breaks ;^) ).

     For LINUX type in "make test RELEASE=TRUE" into the terminal to start up the game!
+    For Windows run the setup file and run the exe as administrator
 -----------------

 Does not work for Windows!